skx/yal/PRIMITIVES.md

   * Trig. function.
 * `base`
   * Convert the specified integer to a string, in the given base.
+* `builtins`
+  * Return the list of built-in functions, implemented in golang.
 * `car`
   * Return the first item of a list.
 * `cdr`